lamebrisee/EOS/EOS CLI account create .md

-The name of the game
+# The name of the game

 A valid transaction on the EOSIO blockchain needs to be signed by a "private key".

-The signature will be done will require a specific "permission".
+The signature to be done will require a specific "permission".

 This permission will be held by an account